As you may have already known, fleas and ticks can cause many problems for dogs.

 This all-natural flea and tick preventative is waterproof and rainproof, made with eleven active botanical ingredients that can repel nearly five hundred different insect species.
 The ingredients used are not only safe for your dog but also for you and your kids.

 Fast-Acting - Rolf Club 3D Flea Collar for Dogs

+It features a new German technology that can combat fleas, flea larvae, ticks, and mosquitoes for six months.
+Also, it can kill fleas before they have the chance to bite your pooch.
 Plus, it is odorless and waterproof, meaning you don’t have to worry that the treatment effectiveness will be affected if it is wet and dirty.